 "In the end, through these intervals from Earth to the Sun, from Sun to Saturn, from Saturn to the fixed stars, we may learn gradually to ascend toward recognizing the immensity of divine power." -Johannes Kepler

-In the mean time, opponents of the Copernican theory argued that the giant stars business was absurd.
+In the meantime, opponents of the Copernican theory argued that the giant star's business was absurd.
 Consider Kepler’s estimate of Sirius being larger than the orbit of Saturn.
 In the Earth-centered view, the orbit of Saturn was almost to the edge of the universe—so one single star in the Copernican theory was as large as an entire universe in the Earth-centered theory.
-Copernicus’s opponents also thought the tendency of Copernicans to invoke divine power in regards to the giant stars (as Kepler did above, and as others did in more dramatic fashion) was equally absurd.
+Copernicus’s opponents also thought the tendency of Copernicans to invoke divine power in regard to the giant stars (as Kepler did above, and as others did in a more dramatic fashion) was equally absurd.
 It just made more sense for the Earth to be immobile at the center of the universe, so there would be no parallax issue.
-The stars then did not have to be so far away, and did not have to be so large.
+The stars than did not have to be so far away and did not have to be so large.
 They could be about the same size as the larger planets.
-The Earth-centered system created by Tycho Brahe, the astronomer who employed Kepler for a while, had planets orbiting the sun while the sun orbited the Earth.
-Brahe’s Earth-centered system was fully compatible with telescopic discoveries that showed Venus or Jupiter to orbit the sun.
+The Earth-centered system created by Tycho Brahe, the astronomer who employed Kepler for a while, had planets orbiting the sun while the sun orbiting the Earth.
+Brahe’s Earth-centered system was fully compatible with telescopic discoveries that showed Venus or Jupiter orbiting the sun.